zayleak/ScuffedNN/README.md

 ScuffedNN is a self made neural net using various different concepts across ML.
 It was made with primarly numpy, a little bit of matplot lib (for the analysis functions), and no tensorflow/pytorch.
 I primarly used OOP for all of the functionality.

-I have also wrote some articles documenting my experiences with this:
+I have also wrote some articles documenting my experiences in learning about neural nets:

 Article 1: https://zayleak.substack.com/p/creating-a-neural-net-from-scratch